 “The man who removes a mountain begins by carrying away small stones”

-Looking at the niche markets for accountants and deciding on which ones you going to specialise in is absolutely essential for the growth and success of your firm.
+Looking at the niche markets for accountants and then specialising is essential for the growth and success of your firm.

-Rather than trying to herd 8-15 partners, listening to everyone’s ideas and goals and trying to make all the changes at once, take small steps instead.
-Carry away these 5 small stones first to create real and lasting change that will keep growing in your firm.(Read: How to minimise growing pains)
+Instead of herding 8-15 partners and trying to make all the changes at once, take small steps instead.
+Carry these 5 small stones away first to create lasting change that will keep growing your firm.(Read: How to minimise growing pains)

-- Be really clear on the logic of developing yourself as the go-to expert in one (or more) niches.
-Think about what the main driver is for your firm.
+- Be really clear on why you want to be the go-to expert in one (or more) niches.
+What's the main driver?
 Do you want to convert more prospects?
 Find clients more easily?
-Maybe charge higher fees?
-Do you want to improve client service in each of your teams so that you can provide extra support and advice and demonstrate your expert knowledge of a sector?
+Charge higher fees?
+Do you want to improve client service in each of your teams so that you can provide extra support and advice?
+Demonstrate your expert knowledge of a sector?

-- Don’t try to do everything at once.
-In any team that decides they want to change, there will always be some who embrace it and some who are less willing (Find out how to get staff to support your growth plans).
-Work with the one or two partners who want to champion the change, rather than trying to work with all of them.
-When it works, others will soon become more motivated to get involved themselves.
+- Don’t do everything at once.
+In any team, there will be those who embrace change and some who are less willing (Read how to get staff to support your growth plans).
+Work with those partners who want to champion the change, rather than all of them.
+When it works, the others will soon want to get involved!

 - Choose the niche(s).
-Now you’re down to individuals, it’s possible to talk about their niche.
-That will mean considering their credibility and passion for that niche, the size of the niche and if it can afford your offer, etc.
+Now you’re down to individuals, let's look at their niche.
+Consider their credibility and passion and the size of the niche etc

-- Start to develop the plan.
-Work with these partners and help them to improve their LinkedIn profiles, help with blogging, speaking engagements and publishing articles.
-Make sure that their team get a range of trade magazines related to the specialism.
-Take the simple steps first.
+- Develop the plan.
+Work with these partners to improve their LinkedIn profiles, help with blogging, speaking engagements.
+Get them publishing articles.
+Get trade magazines related to the niche for the team.

-- Add a page to your website that’s specific to the niche.
+- Add a niche-specific page to your website.
 Demonstrate your expert status rather than claiming it; this is where blogs come in useful too.
 You can also update the profile of the relevant partner so that it clearly talks about their niche and the skills they have that makes them the expert in it.

 Which niche markets for accountants do you want to be known for?